Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: Algorithm Description

-\paragraph{The IGO gradient flow.} At the most abstract level, IGO is a continuous-time gradient flow in the parameter space $\Theta$, which we define now.
+At the most abstract level, IGO is a continuous-time gradient flow in the parameter space $\Theta$, which we define now.
 In practice, discrete time steps (a.k.a.\ iterations) are used, and $P_\theta$-integrals are approximated through sampling, as described in the next section.

 Let $\theta^t$ be the current value of the parameter at time $t$, and let $\deltat\ll 1$.
 We define $\theta^{t+\deltat}$ in such a way as to increase the $P_\theta$-weight of points where $f$ is small, while not going too far from $P_{\theta^t}$ in Kullback--Leibler divergence.
 We use the adaptive weights $W_{\theta^t}^f$ as a way to measure which points have large or small values.
 In accordance with \eqref{eq:objective}, this suggests taking the gradient ascent